eclipse-ibeji/freyja/docs/tutorials/quickstart.md

     Note that with the default configuration, the mock is initialized with no mappings activated.
 Whenever you press <kbd>Enter</kbd> in the mock's terminal window, the mock's state will change to include additional mappings that will be returned by the `get_mapping` API.
 Using the default configuration, up to three mappings can be added one at a time when pressing <kbd>Enter</kbd>.

 1. Run the example.
-To do so, run the following in the original terminal window:
+To do so, run the following in the original terminal window.
+This will build the example (if necessary) and then execute it:

         cargo run --example mocks